denten-books/plain-text/5-screen.md

 ## The Soap Opera Effect

-At this point it appears that the whole matter of digital representation rests on arbitrary and contingent assumptions.
-If literature is already a digital and discrete medium, why should it bother us when it is otherwise digitized?
-So what if the letter, already an atomic indivisible unit (at least in Latin scripts) is further broken down into pixels, the smallest indivisible units on the screen?
-Just as one learns to translate the arbitrary shapes of the alphabet into distinct sounds one can learn to translate arbitrary digits into letters and back into sounds and thoughts.
-That is not to say that *all* aspects of the computed sign are completely independent of sensory constraint.
-Humans cannot perceive the ultraviolet spectrum, for example.
-Nor would it be practical to create books so heavy as to prevent readers from turning the pages.
-The medium is "tuned" if you will to average human capabilities.
-Sensory constraints do determine the shape of the message to some reasonable extent.
-Yet other techniques of apprehension are socially constructed.
-Thus although all opera is in the human-audible frequency range, acculturation to opera listening helps greatly in its enjoyment.
-Some aspects of opera appreciation are learned (like knowing the plot) where others are determined (like the ability to hear sounds).

-We began the discussion by forming some intuitions about the nature of digital representation.
-And right away, we saw that such intuitions are at best conflicted, even when invoked by professional critics.
-Initially, it seemed that the intrinsic properties of media, like the "continuous" cursive script or the "discrete" perforations of the ticker tape, determine the techniques of apprehension.
-But under closer examination, the technologies involved resist easy categorization.
-We begin to notice that language is already digital, in many senses of the word, for example.
-And that human perception itself is neither purely discrete nor purely continuous phenomenon.
-A case study of the so-called "soap opera effect" will help us test such intuitions against a detailed microanalysis of the screen.
+Consider another case study.
 Starting in 2010, modern televisions began shipping with a feature called "Motion-Compensated Frame Interpolation" (MCFI).
 The technology causes some viewers to report what has been dubbed as the "soap opera effect."
 Everything looks cheap to a viewer experiencing the soap opera effect.
 Even the familiar, critically acclaimed blockbuster featuring top acting talent and expensive camera work looks unnatural, like it produced on home video.
 I am quite susceptible to this phenomenon.
 I can tell when MCFI is in effect right away when watching something on someone else's television.
 When under the effect, the dynamics of the shot look somehow fake.
-The actors, even in films that I've seen and love, appear to be acting.
+The actors, even in films that I have seen and love, appear to be acting.
 I no longer believe in their characters as real people.
 I notice their makeup and their props and I just know they are faking it.
 The sensation is akin to watching bad silent cinema.
 The style of acting seems forced and "over the top."
-One cannot imagine people took *that* sort of thing seriously.
+One cannot imagine people took that sort of thing seriously.
 The soap opera effect similarly makes relics of contemporary cinema.

 The technology behind MCFI was developed in response to motion blur particular to flat-panel liquid crystal displays (LCDs).
 LCDs work by passing light